Default Bayes Factors for Testing the (In)equality of Several Population Variances: Practical Examples

-\subsubsection{Comparing Measurement Precision}
+\subsection{Comparing Measurement Precision}

 In paleoanthropology, researchers study the anatomical development of modern humans.
-An important problem in this area is to adequately reconstruct excavated skulls. \textcite{sholts2011comparison} compare the precision of coordinate measurements of different landmark types on human crania using a 3D laser scanner and a 3D digitizer.
-The authors reconstruct five excavated skulls and find --- for landmarks of Type III, that is, the smooth part of the forehead above and between the eyebrows --- an average standard deviation of $0.98$ for the Digitizer ($n_1 = 990$) and an average standard deviation of $0.89$ for the Laser ($n_2 = 990$).
-We define $\delta = \frac{\sigma_{\text{Digitizer}}}{\sigma_{\text{Laser}}}$ and observe that the sample effect size is $1.10$.
+An important problem in this area is to adequately reconstruct excavated skulls. \textcite{sholts2011comparison} compared the precision of coordinate measurements of different landmark types on human crania using a 3D laser scanner and a 3D digitizer.
+They reconstructed five excavated skulls and found --- for landmarks of Type III, that is, the smooth part of the forehead above and between the eyebrows --- an average (across skulls) standard deviation of $0.98$ for the Digitizer ($n_1 = 990$) and an average standard deviation of $0.89$ for the Laser ($n_2 = 990$).
+We define $\phi = \frac{\sigma_{\text{Digitizer}}}{\sigma_{\text{Laser}}}$ and observe that the sample effect size is $1.10$.
 We demonstrate two tests.
 First, we test whether the Laser has a lower standard deviation than the Digitizer, writing:

-The Bayes factor in favor of $\mathcal{H}_1$ is $\text{BF}_{+0} = 4.93$, indicating moderate evidence for the hypothesis that a 3D Laser is a more precise tool for measuring Type III landmarks on the excavated human scull compared to a 3D Digitizer.

-In this specific scenario, we might doubt the plausibility of the sharp null hypothesis $\delta = 1$, wanting to add some `leeway' to the null by including a small region around it.
-In particular, we might treat the Digitizer as equally precise as the Laser when its standard deviation differs by a maximum of 10\%.
-We therefore compare the following non-overlapping hypotheses:
+The default Bayes factor in favor of \( \mathcal{H}_{1} \) is $\text{BF}_{+0} = 4.93$ --- about double the undirected Bayes factor $\text{BF}_{+0} = 2.47$ --- indicating moderate evidence for the hypothesis that a 3D Laser is a more precise tool for measuring Type III landmarks on the excavated human scull compared to a 3D Digitizer.
+Second, in this specific scenario, a researcher might treat the Digitizer as being equally as precise as the Laser when its standard deviation differs by a maximum of 10\%.
+She might then choose to compare the following non-overlapping hypotheses:

-The Bayes factor in favour of $\mathcal{H}'_0$ is $\text{BF}_{01} = 7.03$, indicating moderate support for the hypothesis that the Laser and the Digitizer have about equal performance.
+The Bayes factor with $u = \nicefrac{1}{2}$ in favor of $\mathcal{H}'_0$ is $\text{BF}_{0+}^{'} = 7.03$, indicating moderate support for the hypothesis that the Laser and the Digitizer have about equal performance.
+In general, we recommend researchers use the default Bayes factor unless substantive prior knowledge or particular circumstances justify a different test.